mirandaday16/mediabias/Meetings/Meeting Notes.md

 **Progress this past week**:
 - Clarified [matplotlib](../Data/Main_Entities/README.md) calculations regarding entity matching
-- Began adding new plots and descriptions to matplotlib file
+- Added new plots and descriptions to matplotlib file (see above)

-    - To do: create plots and save to repo (fix Git error)
+**Some thoughts**:
+- Possible data display methods: found some suggestions [here](https://mode.com/blog/python-data-visualization-libraries/); interested in trying pygal and Seaborn
+    - May try using JSON files instead of .csv going forward (the spreadsheets are becoming unwieldy)

 ---